THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 Alifreti, a villager who we recognized from a Sail Surf Roam video, stopped by in the afternoon and again Monday morning.
 He gave us some tips for sevusevu and invited us to a party at his house Monday night.
 He showed us the big crabs he caught that morning and said he invited our host family (who we have yet to meet) and some of the village ladies for dinner and kava.

 The village was having a meeting Monday morning, so we waited until the afternoon to head in to give sevusevu.
-The head of the bay we are in has a beach covered in clam shells, and then it’s a 20-minute walk to the village of Moana-I-Cake (C is pronounced TH).
+The head of the bay we are in has a beach covered in clam shells, and then we walked the 20-minutes to the village of Moana-I-Cake (C is pronounced TH).
 At the edge of the village, we met Tui, a man our age who offered to take us into the chief.
 Tui speaks excellent English, having spent time in Suva studying hospitality and computers.

 As I imagine happens with most meetings in Fiji, the meeting hall had about a dozen men partaking in kava together.
 The chief – who is 92 years old! – was still eating lunch so his next in line performed sevusevu for us and two other boats – our friends on Anahata and a boat Pilgrim.
 David and I both accepted a bowl of kava and paid our $50 fee.
 The chief happily (and carefully) stood up to pose with us for pictures.

-We were introduced to Suka, our host for our stay.
+Tui introduced us to Suka, our host for our stay.
 He took us to the carving house, where men in the village carve wood into kava bowls or other decorative pieces.
 We don’t very often buy mementos, but I picked out a beautiful bowl for $80 FJD, a reminder of this remote and friendly village.

 We had some time to kill before Alifreti ‘s kava party, so Tui took us down to the beach and the school.
-At the beach we met Joe, with a long “magic stick” picking coconuts.
+At the beach, we met Joe, who had a long “magic stick” picking coconuts.
 He hacked open two with a machete for David and I. Yum!

 At four we intercepted the other cruisers (Qi, Amazing Grace, and Cytherea) coming in and walked to Alifreti’s house.
 We sat on the floor chatting for a bit while Alifreti was setting things up, and the village ladies kept popping in and dropping food off.
 Each cruising couple had also brought food; we brought cheese and crackers which ended up being very popular with the villagers.